Chili Powder – Adding Heat and Flavor to your Food

 Pinch ground cinnamon

-Place all chilies and cumin seed in a pan or cast iron skillet over medium high heat.
+Place all chilies and cumin seeds in a pan or cast-iron skillet over medium-high heat.
 Heat until fragrant, about five minutes, stirring constantly to prevent burning.
-Set pan aside to cool.
-When cooled, pour blend and dried spices into food processor churn to a fine powder.
-Store powder in an airtight container out of direct sunlight.
+Set the pan aside to cool.
+Once cooled, pour the blend and dried spices into a food processor and churn until it becomes a fine powder.
+Store the powder in an airtight container, away from direct sunlight.

 Share: